 Note that now that each course has its own course code, each course can have its own syllabi.
-Each of the courses listed below has a syllabus that can be found on the department website (https://moleculargenetics.utoronto.ca/course-descriptions) or by contacting the course coordinators.
+Each of the courses listed below has a syllabus that can be found on the Course Descriptions page of the department website or by contacting the course coordinators.